tyuukau/8-puzzle/README.md

 ```bash
 python main.py --game --board 1 2 3 4 5 6 7 8 9 10 11 12 13 14 0 15
 ```

+Sometimes, some variables are not exposed through this user interface.
+You may want to change them in the code files.